idevelopment/ring-me/README.md

 For transparency into our release cycle and in striving to maintain backward compatibility, this repo is maintained under the [Semantic Versioning guidelines](http://semver.org/).

+## Security Vulnerabilities

+If you discover a security vulnerability within Voicetank, please send an e-mail to Idevelopment at info@idevelopment.be.
+All security vulnerabilities will be promptly addressed.

 ### License